 The overview provides a bird’s eye view for the whole event, providing the user with a quick snapshot of the status of the investigated event.
 For further details, the user can easily navigate to Explore, where he/she can drill down to certain details, depending on the problem at hand.

 The typical workflow would go as follows, a user would land on Overview where he/she could investigate the overall status of a streaming event.
 Then, if needed, he/she could navigate to Explore to drill down to a certain viewer set of the event, investigating the event at a micro scale.

-The clear and direct way for navigation is through the main navbar, which displays a link for the main two views of the tool; Overview & Explore.
-Furthermore, for the more advanced users, we decided on creating various shortcuts in Overview that would redirect to Explore with an active filter based on the clicked hotspots.
+The clear and direct way for navigation is through the main navbar, which displays a link for the main two views of the tool: Overview and Explore.
+Furthermore, for the more advanced users, we decided to create various shortcuts in Overview that would redirect to Explore with an active filter based on the clicked hotspots.